foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 keep the filth
 out my sinner's heart

+these windows don't let in much light
+trade solit**ude** for a kingdom
 I succeed to make them suffer
 the skin off my back is never enough for you